E3SM-Project/HICCUP/README.txt

     numpy
     scipy
     netcdf4
-    cdsapi (for ECMWF data)
+    cdsapi (for obtaining ECMWF data)
-    ftplib (for NOAA sst/ice data)
+    ftplib (for obtaining NOAA sst/ice data)

-It is useful to create a conda environment that includes the python dependencies.
-This can be created with the following command:

-  conda create --name hiccup_env -c conda-forge xarray pandas scipy netcdf4 tempest-remap nco cdsapi
+It is convenient to create a conda environment that includes these dependencies: conda create --name hiccup_env -c conda-forge xarray pandas scipy netcdf4 tempest-remap nco cdsapi

-After creating the env it can be activated via: source activate hiccup_env
+After creating the environment it can be activated via: source activate hiccup_env

-To exit the env simply type: conda deactivate

-TempestRemap and NCO may be locally available if you are working with a machine at a super-computing center (such as NERSC).
+TempestRemap and NCO may already be locally available if you are working on a machine at a super-computing center.
+They can also be installed manually.

 To install NCO manually:
   TempestRemap can be easily installed as part of the conda environment above,